DETAILED ACTION

 GANGWAR further teaches

-the system of claim 7, wherein the processor is further configured to generate a new query by the LLM for the associated determined at least one insight, if the received question is not associated with the determined at least one insight ([0023]: the entity can add a new potential query to the set of potential queries and associate a corresponding video frame response to said new potential query, based on which the trained model is updated).
+the system of claim 7, wherein the processor is further configured to generate a new query by the LLM for the associated determined at least one insight, when the received question is not associated with the determined at least one insight ([0023]: the entity can add a new potential query to the set of potential queries and associate a corresponding video frame response to said new potential query, based on which the trained model is updated).

 With regard to claim 9,